adobebc/web-apps-sdk/modules/products/{module_product}.md

 ##{module_product,catID,prodID,targetFrame}

-Displays an individual product from a given catalogue on a web page according to the Individual Product - Small layout.
+Displays an individual product from a given catalogue on a web page according to default or specified custom template.

 ### Parameters